INTERNSHIPS

 • Community-Based Research

-By working alongside professionals and patient leaders, interns contribute to ongoing education, research, and awareness efforts focused on Trisomy 18 and other rare conditions.
+By working alongside professionals, researchers, and patient leaders, interns actively contribute to education, research, and awareness initiatives centered on Trisomy 18 and other rare conditions.

 Internship Summary

-We strongly encourage students from underrepresented or underserved backgrounds to apply.
+We strongly encourage applications from individuals representing underrepresented or underserved communities.

 • Paired with a dedicated mentor

-• Expected to present a final project to our Executive Leadership, Board of Directors, and Advisors
+• Expected to complete and present a final project

-Time commitment varies depending on the assigned mentor and project scope.
+Time commitment varies depending on mentor assignment and project scope.
+When applicable, academic advisors are welcome to attend final presentations.

 Stipend Availability

-We recognize the value of your time and contributions.
-The E.WE Foundation strives to provide financial support whenever possible to ensure equitable access to internship opportunities.
-Internship stipends are contingent on funding availability.
+We recognize the value of our interns’ time and contributions.
+The E.WE Foundation strives to offer stipends whenever possible to promote equitable access to internship opportunities.

 • Complete meaningful, mission-aligned projects

-• Participate in a virtual orientation and ongoing development sessions
+• Participate in a virtual orientation and professional development sessions

-• Engage in professional mentorship and community-based learning
+• Engage in mentorship and community-based learning experiences

 Internship Focus Areas

-• Genetic Counseling: Work with professionals in genetics to assist with case reviews, patient engagement, and ethical support.
+Collaborate with genetics professionals to assist with patient engagement, case review support, and ethical considerations.

-• Maternal Health & Infant Mortality: Support research, education, and advocacy initiatives that address disparities in maternal health outcomes and infant survival, particularly within rare disease communities.
+Contribute to research, education, and advocacy addressing disparities in maternal health outcomes and infant survival, particularly within rare disease communities.

-• Mental Health: Explore trauma-informed care, family support strategies, and the development of mental health resources for patients and caregivers.
+Explore trauma-informed care approaches and help develop mental health resources for patients and caregivers.

-• Community-Based Research: Assist with data collection, analysis, and literature reviews to strengthen rare disease and health equity research at the community level.
+Assist with literature reviews, data collection, and analysis to strengthen community-informed rare disease and health equity research.

-At the conclusion of each term, interns will present their capstone project to organizational leadership, gaining valuable experience in real-world communication, presentation, and evaluation.
+At the conclusion of the internship term, interns present a capstone project to E.WE Foundation leadership, gaining hands-on experience in professional communication, evaluation, and presentation.

 Contact Us

-Want to learn more about our program or sponsor an intern?
+Interested in learning more about the internship program or sponsoring an intern?
 Email us at: admin@theewefoundation.org

 Internship Application